buitienthanhnt/cli4/ios.md

 pod deintegrate
 pod setup

+INFO
+If you are having trouble with iOS, try to reinstall the dependencies by running:

+cd ios to navigate to the ios folder. bundle install to install Bundler bundle exec pod install to install the iOS dependencies managed by CocoaPods.

 Và xóa Podsthư mục của dự án.
 Vị trí của nó là project directory > ios > Pods.

 Sau đó, tại project directory > ios vị trí, cài đặt nhóm với: